'Black Box' Recorders Found In Ethiopian Airlines Crash Of Boeing 737 Max 8 Jet

 Deeply saddened by the news this morning of the plane crash in Ethiopia, claiming the lives of all on board.
 My heartfelt condolences to the families and loved ones of all the victims — including our own @UN staff — who perished in this tragedy.— António Guterres (@antonioguterres) March 10, 2019

-A student at Georgetown University's law school in Washington, D.C., was also on the doomed flight.
+A student at Georgetown University's law school in Washington was also on the flight.
 The school issued a statement saying Cedric Asiavugwa, a native of Kenya who was involved in refugee work, had been traveling to Nairobi after the death of his fiancee's mother.

 Ethiopian Airlines says the jet had undergone "a rigorous first check maintenance" on Feb.
 4 and that the pilot was a senior captain named Yared Getachew, with more than 8,000 flight hours of experience.